saktx/DeepDetect/README.md

 # DeepDetect: Learning All-in-One Dense Keypoints

-This repository contains the code used in the paper **DeepDetect: Learning All-in-One Dense Keypoints** — DeepDetect is an intelligent, adaptable, all-in-one, dense keypoint detector that uses deep learning to learn the strengths of 7 strong keypoint detectors (SIFT, ORB, BRISK, FAST, AGAST, Harris Corner Detector, and Shi-Tomasi Corners) and 2 well-known edge detectors (Canny and Sobel).
+This repository contains the code used in the paper: **DeepDetect: Learning All-in-One Dense Keypoints** — DeepDetect is an intelligent, adaptable, all-in-one, dense keypoint detector that uses deep learning to learn the strengths of 7 strong keypoint detectors (SIFT, ORB, BRISK, FAST, AGAST, Harris Corner Detector, and Shi-Tomasi Corners) and 2 well-known edge detectors (Canny and Sobel).
 It provides highly dense and semantically meaningful keypoints, demonstrating robustness to poor visibility and brightness, low contrast, and complex scenes, without requiring manual tuning.

 Following files are available in the repository: